Cormorant fishing on the Nagara River: Other boats

 In addition to the cormorant boats and the viewing boats, other boats play a role in the evening.
 The first boat to provide entertainment for the evening is the dancing boat (踊り舟 odoribune).
 There are usually five dancers on the boat while it goes up and down the river, entertaining the visitors before the night's cormorant fishing begins.

 Additionally, a refreshments boat visits each of the boats on the river, giving visitors a chance to buy snacks, drinks, and fireworks to use before cormorant fishing begins.

 Viewing Boat Dockyard

 Just across the street from the northern edge of Gifu Park is the Gifu City Cormorant Fishing Viewing Boat Dockyard, which is where all of the viewing boats for cormorant fishing are built.
 Each boat takes approximately five months to build and visitors can see the boats in various stages of creation and receive explanations of the whole process.
-There is also a section that explains the creation of the nails used, all of which are built in Sanjō, Niigata Prefecture.
+There is also a section that explains the creation of the nails used, all of which are made in Sanjō, Niigata Prefecture.